dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 disastrous for America or the global economy, but there is significant potential for disruption.
-Again, it is not necessarily the magnitude of the crisis which is worrying, but the acceleration in economic trends along with qualitative aspects of the crisis will cause it to elude understanding, triggering poor reaction among nations.
+Again, it is not necessarily the magnitude of the crisis which is worrying, but the acceleration in economic trends along with qualitative aspects of the crisis that will cause itq to elude understanding, triggering poor reaction among nations.

 ###